 - Having an inadequate long and short-term plan.
 According to the Wells Fargo survey, only one-third of Americans has developed a financial plan to see them through retirement.
 Lacking a plan could affect the future health of your finances in several ways.
 First, lacking a healthy perspective of inflation and how it may affect your future purchasing power can leave you with too little money for future care.
 You need to make sure that your investments, social security income, etc., more than keep pace with inflation.
 Second, without a plan for the future, you may also find yourself in a situation where you spend too much of your nest egg too soon.
 Third, having concrete financial plans will enable you to take advantage of any investment opportunities that may come along.

 - Turning a blind eye to the possibility of scams.
 Valentine says that statistics show 1 in 5 Americans older than 65 have been preyed upon by con men.
 These scammers are constantly coming up with new ways to cheat the people they feel are most vulnerable.
 The elderly always top the list of a swindler's potential victims.
-Retirees can avoid being ripped-off by remaining aware of the most common forms of con.
+Retirees can avoid financial exploitation by remaining aware of the most common forms of financial abuse.

 - Keeping a portfolio stagnant.
 It's important to update your portfolio in response to significant changes in health, lifestyle, and future plans.
 It's near-impossible to predict if or when your or a loved one may need to pay for long-term care or significant medical expenses, but it's helpful to keep a realistic perspective on these things and adjust the risk and projected return of your portfolio accordingly.